SERVIR/ClimateSERV/docs/api.rst

 Developers API
 ========================

-*A Developers API is provided for those who wish to incorporate the GRACE Tethys APP data into their own separate application or script.*
+*A Developers API is provided for those who wish to incorporate the ClimateSERV data into their own separate application or script.*

 API Methods
 -------------------